 For Napoléon there was no going back ever.
 That much was clear.
 He told everyone he was confident of victory, that he was still thirsty for a bloody encounter, yet some seven years earlier at Austerlitz, he had said—presciently, ruefully?
 Did he foresee his future?—there was only five years left in him as a soldier.

-Arrival at the Nieman River made for a truly glorious day.
-The pontoon crossings went well, and except for the deaths by drowning of some Polish cavalry, who, in trying to impress their great leader, foolishly threw themselves and their horses into the strongly flowing waters.
+Still, his arrival at the Nieman River made for a glorious day.
+The pontoon crossings went well, except for the unnecessary deaths by drowning of some Polish cavalry, who, in trying to impress their leader, foolishly threw themselves and their horses into the strongly flowing waters.

 Once French troops were across the river a skirmish happened with a contingent of Russians on the eastern bank, but after some shots from both sides it was quickly settled, when the Russian calvary retreated.